-Twilio, by default, handles standard English-language reply messages such as STOP, UNSUBSCRIBE or CANCEL for long code messages for you in accordance with industry standards.
-Supported opt-out and opt-in keywords on long code messaging are listed below:
+Twilio, by default, handles standard English-language reply messages such as STOP, UNSTOP, UNSUBSCRIBE or CANCEL for Toll-Free and Long Code messages, in accordance with industry standards.
+Supported opt-out and opt-in keywords for Twilio Programmable Messaging are listed below.

-- HELP and INFO will return a message informing the customer that they can use the above commands to control the delivery of messages.
-Twilio does not send such messages to your web hook.
+Either of these replies will return a message informing the customer that they can use the above commands to control the delivery of messages.
+Twilio does not forward these messages to your web hook.

 It is currently not possible to customize the default response triggered by these keywords.